moshehoff/FamilyHistory/site/public/static/chapters/I11032861/08-final_years.md

 ---

-My grandfather, [Morris](/profiles/Moshe-משה-Hoffman-Hochman), told me about his brother' death.
+My grandfather, <a href="/profiles/Moshe-%D7%9E%D7%A9%D7%94-Hoffman-Hochman">Morris</a>, told me about his brother' death.
 He said that the ship was to sail on the morrow, and that he and Hyam had been conversing on a park bench in the Supreme Court Gardens.
 He took his leave from Hyam and walked off.
 After a while a man came running up and exclaimed "were you sitting with a fellow on the bench over there?.... he's dead."
-According to my grandfather, [Sarah](/profiles/Sara-Hochman-Bershada) and her children [Wolfe](/profiles/Wolfe-Hochman), [Shulamit](/profiles/Shulamit-Hochman), [Rosa](/profiles/Rosa-Aron-Hoffman) and [Aliyashiv](/profiles/Elyashiv-Hoffman-Hochman) did sail to Palestine the following day.
+According to my grandfather, <a href="/profiles/Sara-Hochman-Bershada">Sarah</a> and her children <a href="/profiles/Wolfe-Hochman">Wolfe</a>, <a href="/profiles/Shulamit-Hochman">Shulamit</a>, <a href="/profiles/Rosa-Aron-Hoffman">Rosa</a> and <a href="/profiles/Elyashiv-Hoffman-Hochman">Aliyashiv</a> did sail to Palestine the following day.

 Hyam is buried at Karrakatta.
 His epitaph reads: